Trusted WordPress tutorials, when you need them most.

 Back in the day, the blogroll was a common feature, which is why most blogging platforms supported it by default.
 However, as blogging became more mainstream, popular, and competitive, the blogroll feature became less common.

-WordPress had a blogroll feature from the very beginning.
-It was first called Links and then was renamed to Blogroll in WordPress 2.1.
+WordPress has had a blogroll feature from the very beginning.
+It was first called Links and then renamed Blogroll in WordPress 2.1.

 It was again changed to Links in WordPress 2.5 and remained that way until WordPress 3.5.
 At that time, the WordPress team removed the feature from the core altogether.

-Tip: If you are interested in how WordPress has changed over time, then you can see our in-depth article on the history of WordPress.
+Tip: If you are interested in how WordPress has changed over time, you can read our in-depth article on the history of WordPress.

 Why Add a Blogroll in WordPress?